LCA Christian Service (grade 9-12)

 1. Christian Service Guidelines: This form is to be given to the Christian service supervisor.

 2. Christian Evaluation Form: This form is filled out by the student and supervisor once the service is complete.
 This is the form that allows the supervisor to “rate” the student.
-This form is to be turned into the LCA Campus Pastor.
+This form is to be turned into the student's Bible teacher.

 Notes regarding the Christian service policy: